vineetdev/optuna-tuned-hinglish-asr/README.md

 This path is designed to showcase the modeling and optimization logic without requiring the full compute used for the original experiments.[file:1]

-### Full Reproduction (Optional)

-To approximate the full experimental setup (hyperparameter search + final training), follow the staged plan embedded in the notebook:

-- **Phase 1:** Baseline evaluation for multiple models (Whisper variants and commercial baselines, where applicable).
-- **Phase 2:** Run the Optuna hyperparameter search (6 trials × 200 steps on 1,000 samples each).
-- **Phase 3:** Fine-tune Whisper-medium with the best Optuna configuration on 10,000 samples for 1,000 steps.
-- **Phase 4:** Evaluate the final model on 10- and 100-sample test sets with detailed qualitative error analysis.[file:1][file:2]

-This end-to-end run is more compute-intensive but demonstrates the full rigor of the ASR experimentation workflow.

 ## Hardware & Requirements

 The original experiments were run on a cloud GPU environment comparable to a **Tesla T4 (16 GB VRAM)**.[file:1] With the parameter-efficient LoRA setup and mixed-precision training, the pipeline is designed to: